 - Psycho: Marion Crane's eyes do this, though in a Artistic License - Biology moment.

 - This happens to Jessica Rabbit in Who Framed Roger Rabbit, in the only scene where you really get a good look at both her eyes ("Oh my God, it's DIIIIIIP!").
-And, indeed, her face looks more childlike (symbolizing her fundamental fear of Dip), and loses its more mature look, much like how many other toons have done when faced with an instinctual fear.
+And, indeed, her face looks more childlike (symbolizing her fundamental fear of Dip), and loses its more mature look, much like how many other toons do when faced with an instinctual fear.
 Judge Doom also has this look when he sees the Dip nozzle pointed at him was just turned on.

 - Happened in the American version of The Ring with a very good close up of Rachel's eyes when viewing the cursed tape for the first time.

 - In Muppet Treasure Island, Kermit shrinks his eye irises during a heavy load on Benjamina Gunn at the cliff.

 - It's an easy to miss moment in Pirates of the Caribbean: The Curse of the Black Pearl, but it's done by Elizabeth when she first sees the crew of the Black Pearl under the moonlight.

 - This happens to the animated Cruella DeVil in the video game Roger made in the live action 101 Dalmatians movie when a keg of dynamite is thrown at her.